nikogura/nikogura.com/src/content/blog/stop-holding-out-for-a-hero.md

 It is an essay against *depending* on them.

-> Incident response is either an engineering discipline — measured, quantified, repeatable, owned, evaluated — or it is a craft a few heroes practice and nobody else can see.
+> Incident response is either an engineering discipline — measured, quantified, repeatable, owned, evaluated — or it is a craft a few heroes practice and nobody else can duplicate.

 The first is an asset of the organization that survives any individual leaving.
 The second is a liability disguised as a strength, available only on the nights the right person happens to be awake.